fusionengine-org/fusion/README.md

 Fusion is a game engine for creating graphical applications using the Pygame library and the programming language Python.
 It provides a simple coding interface for creating windows, rendering graphics, and handling user input.
 It is and engine to create games fast and easy!

+> *The is a massive fusion engine rewrite going to v4* For stable version, go to v3 branch.

 ## 🗜️ Table of Contents

 - [Development](#development)